upperlinecode/cssi_102/day8/day8.md

 }
 ```

 11. It is possible to render the message on the same page by using the DOM to hide the input field.
+It is worth a brief explanation of the DOM to students to help them understand how we are able to use JS to interact with our HTML.
 ```js
 const renderMessageAsHtml = (message) => {
     // Hide Input Form